chainer/chainer/docs/source/tutorial/ptb.rst

 2.2.12 Evaluate the trained model on test dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's see the perplexity on the test split.
-Trainer's extension can be used as just a normal function outside of Trainer.
+Let's see the perplexity on the test split. :class:`~chainer.training.Trainer`'s extension can be used as just a normal function outside of :class:`~chainer.training.Trainer`.

 .. literalinclude:: ../../../examples/ptb/train_ptb.py
    :language: python